nucleuscloud/neosync/docs/docs/deploy/authentication.md

 If there is any trouble configuring authentication with Neosync, reach out to us for help on Discord.

-### Auth Server Admin Access

-The backend requires minimal admin access to the auth server in order to show information about members within an account.
-If that is not needed or desired, the `AUTH_API_*` environment variables can be ommitted, however the member page will not show any user data for team members.

-Neosync currently supports keycloak and auth0 for this feature.

-This is determined by the `AUTH_API_PROVIDER` environment variable that recognizes `auth0` and `keycloak` as their values.
-If ommitted, `auth0` is the default for backwards compatibilty.

-The following environment variables are as follows:

-- `AUTH_API_BASEURL` - This is the base url for the Admin API.
-Auth0 calls this the Management API, while Keycloak the Admin API.
-  - For auth0, this is almost always your raw tenant url as custom domains do not work with Auth0 management API access.
-Example: `https://nucleus-cloud-staging.us.auth0.com`
-  - For keycloak, this url will look something like this: `https://auth.svcs.stage.neosync.dev/admin/realms/neosync-stage`.
-The pattern is: `<baseurl>/admin/realms/<realm>`
-- `AUTH_API_CLIENT_ID` - The service account's client id
-- `AUTH_API_CLIENT_SECRET` - The client id secret

-Scopes:

-Today, this client only requires minimal access to the API to read users.
-For Auth0, the service account should have the `read:users` scope under the `Auth0 Management API` audience.
-For Keycloak, the `view-users` scope should be added to the service account roles, which can be found under the `realm-management` client scopes.

 ## How to Authenticate against Neosync API

 The API expects the standard `Authorization` header to come in via the HTTP request.
 The format should be `Bearer <token>`.
 This is true for both API Keys as well as user JWTs.